Meeting Becomes a Flashpoint

 Ypsilanti Township has created a public information page for residents, saying officials share community concerns about the proposed U-M/Los Alamos “data center” project and are working to protect residents.

-The township says its Board of Trustees unanimously adopted a resolution opposing Los Alamos from siting a nuclear research facility anywhere in the township.
+The township says its Board of Trustees unanimously adopted a resolution opposing Los Alamos National Laboratory siting a nuclear research facility anywhere in the township.
 It also says U-M is exempt from township zoning laws and does not pay property taxes, limiting the township’s local authority.

 The pause gives YCUA time to study possible effects on water supply, wastewater capacity, customer rates, infrastructure costs, environmental review and emergency response planning.